ansible-collections/dellemc.os9/roles/os9_system/README.md

 System role
 ===========

-This role facilitates the configuration of global system attributes, and is abstracted for Dell EMC platforms running OS9.
-It specifically enables configuration of hostname and enable password.
+This role facilitates the configuration of global system attributes, and it specifically enables configuration of hostname and enable password.
 It supports the configuration of management route, hash alogrithm, clock, line terminal, banner, and reload type.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC OS9.

-The os9_system role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in OS connection variables .
+The System role requires an SSH connection for connectivity to a Dell EMC OS9 device.
+You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take dellemc_netowrking.os9.os9 as a value
+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc_netowrking.os9.os9` as the value
-- If *os9_cfg_generate* is set to true, the variable generates the role configuration commands in a file
+- If `os9_cfg_generate` is set to true, the variable generates the role configuration commands in a file
 - Any role variable with a corresponding state variable set to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
 - Variables and values are case-sensitive